top of page

 Kerensa was winner of the National Centre for Early Music Young Composers Award 2014 and is a member of the TheoArtistry Composers scheme at St Andrews' Institute for Theology and The Arts and the ‘Illuminate’ women’s music project.
 Her love of choral music emanates from her background, singing in choirs including Gloucester Cathedral Youth and the choir of King's College, London, where she held a Choral Scholarship and undertook an MMus in Composition.
 Described as 'poignant, ambivalent, quietly devastating music' in the New York Times and 'quiet and curvaceous' in Gramophone magazine, selected works are published by Boosey & Hawkes and Stainer & Bell.

-Kerensa’s first work for the Chamber Chorus was a suite in three movements titled Height in Depth, and this was subsequently recorded by the choir for release by Regent Records.
+Kerensa’s first work for the Chamber Chorus was a suite in three movements titled Height in Depth, and this was subsequently recorded by the choir on Saint Louis Reflections (Regent Records).
 Then came Ode to a Saviour, another setting for double choir, this time of words from Sophocles’ “Antigone” translated by Philip Barnes.
-Next, Kerensa will collaborate with poet Charles Anthony Silvestri on a new suite for Christmas 2023, titled The Holy Land.
-In the meantime, Kerensa’s full-scale Requiem has been recorded by the choir of King’s College, London, for the Delphian label.
+Next, Kerensa collaborated with poet Charles Anthony Silvestri on a new carol for Christmas 2023, titled Seeking You.
+Kerensa's final work as our Composer-in-Residence is a Missa Brevis, premiered in April 2025.
+Elsewhere, Kerensa’s full-scale Requiem was recorded by the choir of King’s College, London (Delphian), and several works, like A Tender Shoot and Media Vita, have proven popular with choirs both in Great Britain and abroad.

 KBriggs.jpg